mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Sending Mail from Other Addresses =

-* Uses Mailgun plugin settings, if the plugin is activated and set to use free [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).
+* Uses Mailgun plugin settings, if the plugin is activated, using `Override "From" Details` and [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).

 * Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).